-APs are required to provide the following to customers that have subscribed to one or more ACs:
+Information on the use of customer-permission data shall be accessible to respective APs/ACs.
+APs/ACs are required to provide the following to customers that have subscribed to one or more ACs:

-Notification of an AC accessing the customer's account(s)/wallet(s) in real-time or neartime via email, SMS or in-app prompts

-- ii.
-A transcript of each AC's activities against the customer's account/wallet up to the last 180 days.
-Transcript shall show the; - a. transaction carried out, - b. interface or channel signature - c. time and status of each transaction showing request and response pairs; and - d. any associated financial movements - iii.
-Appropriate distinctions in account statement records of AC related activity versus normal account activities outside of Open Banking arrangements.

-8.9 ANTI-COMPETITION PRACTICES

 - i.
+Notification of an AC accessing the customer's account(s)/wallet(s) in realtime or near-time via email, SMS or in-app prompts; - ii.
+A transcript of AC's activities on the use of customer-permissioned data shall be provided to the customers at the minimum every month or for a period less than a month as may be requested by a customer; - iii.
+A transcript of each AC's activities against the customer's account/wallet for at least the last 30 days.
+Transcript shall show the; - a. transaction carried out, - b. interface or channel signature - c. time and status of each transaction showing request and response pairs; and - d. any associated financial movements iv.
+Appropriate distinctions in account statement records of AC-related activity versus normal account activities outside of Open Banking arrangements.

+8.8 ANTI-COMPETITION PRACTICES

-No AP shall be allowed to engage in unethical and unprofessional practice such as demarketing.
-Participants shall therefore be mandated to adhere to Section 2.0 of the provisions of the Code of Conduct in the Nigerian Banking Industry. - ii.
-Where a participant needs to terminate a relationship, 20 business days' notice shall be given to the other participant(s). - iii.
-Where a disconnection is instant, due to fraud, abuse of services or an instruction from the CBN, APs shall ensure that the AC is provided with a report justifying the disconnection within 2 business days.
+- No AP/AC shall be allowed to engage in unethical and unprofessional practice such as de-marketing.
+Participants shall therefore be mandated to adhere to Section 2.0 of the provisions of the Code of Conduct in the Nigerian Banking Industry - ii.
+Where a participant needs to terminate a relationship, 20 business days' notice shall be given to the other participant(s) - iii.
+Where a disconnection is instant, due to fraud, abuse of services or by an instruction from the CBN, APs shall ensure that the AC is provided with a report justifying the disconnection within 2 business days.